Space-time integral currents of bounded variation: Introduction

 \subsection{Acknowledgements}

 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme, grant agreement No 757254 (SINGULARITY).
-The author would like to thank Giovanni Alberti, Giacomo Del~Nin, Antonio De~Rosa, Paolo Bonicatto, Thomas Hudson, Fang-Hua Lin, and Felix Schulze for discussions related to this work.
+The author would like to thank Giovanni Alberti, Paolo Bonicatto, Antonio De~Rosa, Giacomo Del~Nin, Thomas Hudson, Fang-Hua Lin, Ulrich Menne, and Felix Schulze for discussions related to this work.